NicholasMamo/NicholasMamo/blog/content/posts/document-pivot.md

 ## Does popular mean important?

-That’s not the end of the problems either.
+That's not the end of the problems either.
 So far, we have assumed that if people are talking about something, then it is important.
-That is a reasonable assumption, but that doesn’t mean it’s always true.
+That is a reasonable assumption, but that doesn't mean it's always true.

 For example, this tweet is about Andros Townsend, a Crystal Palace player, running into and knocking over a photographer.
-It is certainly amusing (if you’re not the photographer), but whether that is an important part of the football match is debatable.
+It is certainly amusing (if you're not the photographer), but whether that is an important part of the football match is debatable.

 > Back at Selhurst Park against Chelsea, Townsend ran into a photographer knocking her over, before checking she is OK and then chasing after the ball.
 > Not something you see everyday.